-Tier I offenders are not publicly searchable on the Nevada sex offender registry.
+Tier I offenders with adult victims are not publicly searchable on the Nevada sex offender registry.
 Tier I offenders with child victims are.
 As discussed in the next section, Tier 1 offenders must register at least once a year for 15 years.4

 Learn more about Tier 1 sex offenders in Nevada (NRS 179D.113).

 - Register with the local police within 48 hours of getting released from custody following the conviction, which includes submitting to fingerprints, palm prints, and DNA samples;

 - Inform local police within 48 hours of any change of name, residence, address, employment, or student status (for example, see the Las Vegas Metropolitan Sex Offender registration page);

 - Inform local police whenever they are staying in a location for longer than 30 days after originally reporting a visit of fewer than 30 days;

 - Submit an annual verification form; and

 - Regularly appear in person at a local police station:

 - Tier 1 offenders must register at least once a year for 15 years;

 - Tier 2 offenders must register at least once every 180 days for 25 years;

 - Tier 3 offenders must register at least once every 90 days for life5

 It is a felony not to register as a sex offender as required.
 The penalty depends on whether the person has previous convictions of failing to register: